damu1000/hedgehog-Tutorials/tutorial7/README.md

 - Counts of blocks and "q" passed to tasks are tricky to figure out.
 Add comments in the code before the logic evaporates from the mind.
 - Test with FP numbers.
 - Verify multiple threads for product and addition task.
+- Currently assuming the square matrices, and square blocks.
+So using nblocks in many places.
+Fix it to correct mblocks / pblocks.
 - See if moving finalize comm task after product task works fine.
 If yes, comm and addition can be overlapped.
 - See if the two for loops in the finalize comm task can be merged.
 Will give better streaming.
 - See if MPI_Testall can be called for the previous blocks for every new block pushed into the finalize comm task.
 Will help comm progress.
 - Test performance, figure out ideal thread configuration.
 - Find out a way to call destroyComm.
 Currently it is not destroyed causing a memory leak.
 - Add changes between Tutorial 3 and 7.
+- Currently assuming the square matrices, and square blocks.
+Fix for uneven, non square sizes.

 Caution: Getting rid of race conditions / hangs / deadlocks coupled with comm is very tricky.
 Take baby steps.